Triangle-Incorporated/PunchGame/README.md

 `pip install pygame`

 Finally, this game uses GUIzero.
 The source code of GUIzero is included, so you don't have to worry about installing it yourself.
+GUIzero depends on Tkinter however, so you will need to install tkinter using:

+`sudo apt-get python3-tk`